Robrusch/SPARSE/README.md

 the threshold matrix is diagonal, $T=\mathrm{diag}(T_1,T_2,\dots,T_N)$, and each threshold is either a finite number or $+\infty$.
 The Schrödinger equation then admits scattering solutions for energies larger than the lowest threshold, $E \geq \min T$.

-SPARSE solves the Schrödinger numerically using the finite difference method by sampling the continuous distance $r$ on a discrete lattice of point separated by a constant distance $\mathrm{d}r$.
+SPARSE solves the Schrödinger equation numerically using the finite difference method by sampling the continuous distance $r$ on a discrete lattice of point separated by a constant distance $\mathrm{d}r$.
 The lattice begins at $r_\text{min}=0$, contains $M$ equally-spaced points in its interior
 $r_i=i ~ \mathrm{d}r$ with $i=1,\dots,M$, and ends at $r_\text{max}=(M+1) \mathrm{d}r$.
 The wave function $\psi$ with N channels is treated as a numerical array containing its values at each of the M interior nodes of $r$.